redhat-cop/cloud.azure_ops/roles/security_group/README.md

 Role Variables
 --------------

-* **state** (required) - Assert the state of the security group.
-Set to present to create or update a security group.
-Set to absent to remove a security group.
+* **operation** (required) - Set to 'create' to create or update a security group.
+Set to 'delete' to remove a security group.
 * **azure_resource_group** (required) - Resource group to create or delete.
 * **azure_security_group** (required) - Name of security group.
 * **azure_security_group_purge_rules** - (boolean) If set to 'yes', removes any existing rules not matching the default rules.
 Useful for deleting rules.